mc-carlessi/mysql-enterprise-security/verify-ee/verify-ee.md

 6. You can check the size of tablespaces files for a specific database ('employees' in the example)
     ```
-    <copy>SELECT name, space AS 'tablespace id', allocated_size /1024 /1024 AS 'size (MB)', encryption FROM innodb_tablespaces WHERE name LIKE 'employees/%';</copy>
+    <copy>SELECT name, space AS 'tablespace id', allocated_size /1024 /1024 AS 'size (MB)', encryption FROM information_schema.innodb_tablespaces WHERE name LIKE 'employees/%';</copy>
     ```

 7. The “\G” is like “;” with a different way to show results